 • Place the cucumber slices and onions in the bowl, and toss with kosher salt.
 Set in the fridge to rest for 1-3 hours.

 • Meanwhile, set out four clean pint jars.
 Divide the mustard seeds, crushed red pepper, celery seeds, and cinnamon sticks between the four jars.
+(Sometimes I use whole cloves or allspice here instead of cinnamon sticks.)

-• Once the cucumber slices I’ve had plenty of time to rest, release their juices, and absorb the salt, rinse them in cold water to remove the excess salt.
+• Once the cucumber slices have had plenty of time to rest, release their juices, and absorb the salt, rinse them in cold water to remove the excess salt.
 Divide the cucumber slices and onions between the four jars.

 • Set a small saucepot over high heat.
 Add the sugar, apple cider vinegar, white vinegar, and turmeric.
 Bring to a boil.